-If you've been bitten by a dog in California and need representation contact the experienced dog bite attorneys of Bisnar Chase.
-We've collected over $250M for our clients and have been serving California since 1978.
-Call 800-561-4887 for a free consultation.
+If you have been bitten by a dog in California and need representation, contact the experienced dog bite attorneys of Bisnar Chase.
+We have collected over $750 million for our clients and have been serving communities across California since 1978.
+Call (800) 561-4887 for a free consultation.

 Dog bite prevention is something we all need to learn and remember.
 Especially in the event of a large breed dog bite which can cause significant damage.
 Dog attacks can result in significant physical injuries including lacerations that cause heavy bleeding.
 There is no question that a dog bite victim needs prompt medical attention.
 If you witness a dog bite or dog attack, it is important that you call 911 and get emergency personnel on the scene right away.